SampleEnvironment/secop-site/source/howtos/busy-sequence.rst

 Introduction
 ------------

-SECoP (Sample Environment Communication Protocol) is a line-based, request/reply protocol used to connect sample environment equipment (cryostats, magnets, pressure cells, motors, ...) to the control software of an experiment.
+SECoP is a line-based, request/reply protocol used to connect sample environment equipment (cryostats, magnets, pressure cells, motors, ...) to the control software of an experiment.
 Every message is a line of text built from three parts:

 .. code-block:: text